 - Pear Place Card

 Pinning the place cards to these fresh Bosc Pears brought in an organic element that is beautiful on any table.
 In addition, these pears offered more of that butterscotch color we wanted to pepper the entire table.
 However, if Bosc Pears are not in season and locally available at the time of your wedding, consider other organic items that you could use at each place setting for an earthy feel.
 For instance, some of our favorite options are pieces of fruit, sprigs of greenery or herbs, or an individual bloom to coordinate with your wedding flowers.

 6. THE VINTAGE FURNITURE

 Your entire day will look perfectly styled if you have some beautiful vintage furniture pieces to use for photos.
 Therefor, consider using these pieces while getting ready, as a sitting area at your reception, or even at your table to define the bride and groom seats.
 At this venue, they had several beautiful options already on sight in the cottage.
-However, if your cottage wedding venue doesn’t have things like this available, look for a vintage furniture rental company in your town.
+However, if your wedding venue doesn’t have things like this available, look for a vintage furniture rental company in your town.
 Also, if you’re in the Chattanooga area, definitely check out The Copper Quail!

 PRO TIP: Don’t go overboard on these vintage pieces.
 For instance, 3-5 vintage items matched up with your modern furnishings and environment can look perfectly curated.
 While 8-12 can start to look like a hot mess.
 There’s a fine line between “eclectic” and “kitschy”.
 Less is more when it comes to those detailed, one-of-a-kind items.

-A few more photos from this shoot…
+A few more photos from this intimate wedding styled shoot…

 COPYRIGHT © 2020, LANG DESIGNS LLC.
 ALL RIGHTS RESERVED.